flapjack/omnibus-flapjack/README.md

 $ bundle install --binstubs
 ```

-Also make sure you have fpm and the required tools to build packages (such as rpm-build on rpm based platform) installed
+Also make sure you have fpm and the required tools to build packages (such as rpm-build on rpm based platforms) installed.

 The platform/architecture type of the package created will match the platform
 where the `build` command is invoked.
 So running this command on say a